matus-chochlik/oglplus/README.rst

- * ``HEADER_SEARCH_PATHS`` *<empty>*: (semicolon-separated) list of paths to additional directories to search when looking for 3rd-party headers like GL/glew.h, GL3/gl3.h, etc.
+ * ``HEADER_SEARCH_PATHS`` *<empty>*: (semicolon-separated) list of paths to additional directories to search when looking for 3rd-party headers like GL/glew.h, GL3/gl3.h, GL/glcorearb.h, etc.

- * ``LIBRARY_SEARCH_PATHS`` *<empty>*: (semicolon-separated) list of paths to additional directories to search when looking for 3rd-party compiled libraries like GL, GLEW, GL3W, GLFW, glut, png, etc.
+ * ``LIBRARY_SEARCH_PATHS`` *<empty>*: (semicolon-separated) list of paths to additional directories to search when looking for 3rd-party binary libraries like GL, GLEW, GL3W, GLFW, SDL, glut, png, etc.

- * ``OGLPLUS_NO_EXAMPLES`` *Off*: Do not build the examples and the textures.
+ * ``OGLPLUS_NO_EXAMPLES`` *Off*: Do not build the examples nor the assets.

  * ``OGLPLUS_NO_DOCS`` *Off*: Do not build and install the documentation.